Private Blind Model Averaging - Distributed, Non-interactive, and Convergent: Preliminaries

 \subsection{Secure Summation}

-Hiding intermediary local training results as well as ensuring their integrity is provided by an instance of secure multi-party computation (SMPC) called secure summation \citep{bonawitz2017practical,bell2020secure}.
+Hiding intermediary local training results as well as ensuring their integrity is provided by an instance of secure multi-party computation (MPC) called secure summation \citep{bonawitz2017practical,bell2020secure}.
 It is targeted to comply with distributed summations across a huge number of parties.
-In fact, \citet{bell2020secure} has a computational complexity for $n$ users on an $l$-sized input of $\mathcal{O}(\log^2 n + l\log n)$ for the client and $\mathcal{O}(n(\log^2 n +l\log n))$ for the server as well as a communication complexity of $\mathcal{O}(\log n + l)$ for the client and $\mathcal{O}(n(\log n + l))$ for the server thus enabling an efficient run-through of roughly $10^9$ users without biasing towards computationally equipped users.
-Additionally, it offers resilience against client dropouts and colluding adversaries, both of which are substantial features for our distributed setting:
+In fact, \citet{bell2020secure} has a computational complexity for $w$ users on an $l$-sized input of $\mathcal{O}(\log^2 w + l\log w)$ for the user and $\mathcal{O}(w(\log^2 w +l\log w))$ for the server as well as a communication complexity of $\mathcal{O}(\log^2 w + l)$ for the user and $\mathcal{O}(w(\log w + l))$ for the server thus enabling an efficient run-through of roughly $10^9$ users without biasing towards computationally equipped users.
+Additionally, it offers resilience against user dropouts and colluding adversaries, both of which are substantial features for our distributed setting.